The 5 Best Radiators for Efficiency, Style and Value for Money

 Reasons to avoid

-Proving that electric radiators are anything but boring, the Wärme Designer Electric Wall Heater Low Energy Panel Heater Radiator will definitely make a statement in your home — it can even be used in bathrooms thanks to its waterproof casing.
+Proving that electric radiators are anything but boring, the Wärme Wifi Enabled Smart Electric Glass Panel Heater will definitely make a statement in your home – it can even be used in bathrooms thanks to its IP24 rating.

 As well as looking pretty space age, its ability to heat the house is not to be sniffed at either.
 One heater can heat a 22 square metre room, whilst built-in heat sensors avoid overheating.